13th Street Repertory Theatre: History

-The long running hit show, The Accidental Pervert, about a boy’s coming of age via a childhood studded with perpetual pornography, ran at the 13th Street Repertory Theatre from 2012-2015.
+The Accidental Pervert, about a boy’s coming of age via a childhood studded with perpetual pornography, ran at the 13th Street Repertory Theatre from 2012 to 2015.
 It starred Andrew Goffman and was directed by Charles Messina.
+13th Street Rep ran its first contracted off-Broadway show in July 2018, the BAHR production of Jerry Small's Before We're Gone, directed by Joe John Battista.
+A 2019 revival of Tom Eyen's Women Behind Bars was directed by Battista.

 In addition to the presentation of new theater works, O'Hara has stressed the importance of entertaining young audiences and educating young artists.
 She spearheaded a program for young people called Mama Hare's Tree, which continues today as the Kid City Theater after school musical program, presently run by Wendy Tonken.
-For Edith O'Hara's leadership and artistic contribution she has received citations from President Barack Obama, Governor Andrew Cuomo, and Mayor Michael Bloomberg.
+For O'Hara's leadership and artistic contribution she has received citations from President Barack Obama, Governor Andrew Cuomo, and Mayor Michael Bloomberg.
 O’Hara, who in 2016 celebrated her one hundredth birthday, has two daughters, Jill O'Hara and Jenny O'Hara who are Broadway and film actors.
 Her son is singer/songwriter Jack O'Hara, a founding member of the country rock band Eggs Over Easy.

-Tennessee Williams, while giving a talkback after a revival performance of his play Outcry at 13th Street Rep, sat on the edge of its platform and proclaimed that the future of New York Theater is to be found on the small stage.

-Current Artistic Director Joe John Battista leads 13th Street Rep in the spirit of the Off-Off Broadway Movement, making it an artistic home where new and classic works may be incubated and presented in artistic freedom, with innovation, and experimentation.
+Artistic Director Battista leads 13th Street Rep in the spirit of the off-off Broadway movement, making it an artistic home for new and classic works to be incubated and presented in artistic freedom, with innovation, and experimentation.